 Only employees (as opposed to e.g. agency workers or freelance consultants) may qualify for the right not to be unfairly dismissed.
-In most cases you must also be able to show that you were employed by the same employer for at least 1 year prior to your dismissal.
-For employees taken on after 5 April 2012, the qualifying period for most claims is 2 years.
+In most cases you must also be able to show that you were employed by the same employer for at least 2 years prior to your dismissal.

 How can I fund my employment tribunal claim?